ken-morel/gama/docs/src/tutorials/index.md

 # Tutorials

-A few tutorials for examples, these have their content bundled in gama templates.
+A few tutorials to help you grab how gama works.
+Most of should be available in templates when you create a new project.